opensource4all/sqlite-jdbc/README_CEROD.md

 * Place your licenced cerod.c in the src/main/ext folder.
 * Add your Cerod key to the EXTENTION_ENV file as CEROD_EXT_KEY := < YourCerodKey >
-* NOTE: YourCerodKey is really your own made-up key string (confusing at first, at least for me, but true);  It is baked in the java JNI and cerod.c.
+* NOTE: YourCerodKey is really your own made-up key string (confusing at first, at least for me, but true);  It is baked in the java JNI and cerod.c after everything is compiled here.

 Then follow directions for a normal build as described in [building SQLITE-JDBC driver from scratch (CONTRIBUTING.md)](CONTRIBUTING.md)